Building a gazebo roof

 Actually, I think they look okay, but I didn't pick these pictures to make the truss approach look attractive.
 It's a very utilitarian solution and looks that way.
 I don't worry about the load of the plywood and shingles and the possibility that the walls will splay from excessive weight or poor joinery.

 Trusses are not a complete walk in the park to assemble, though.
 I had to cut two additional rafters on either side of the common truss pieces to connect them to the stepdown girders (the wood truss diagram) so I got some of the joy of rafter cutting.
-I had to cut each of them at least twice.
+I had to cut each of them at least twice because of mistakes.
 Lifting and stabilizing the girders while they attached also requires a patient helper.
-Mine were attached using hurricane tie double plate rafter clips, which should meet most code.
+These trusses were attached using hurricane tie double plate rafter clips, which should meet most code.
 Jack rafters can be nailed at angles to the other truss elements fairly easily.

 Plywood roof.